 No. It is difficult for a prosecutor to persuade a jury or judge that a person did not act in self defense.
 Moreover, jurors are more sympathetic to a person who uses physical force to defend themselves from an unprovoked attack by another person.

-What are the Most Important Factors in a PA Self Defense Case?
+What are the Most Important Elements of Self Defence

 A criminal defense lawyer will present many types of evidence to a jury or a judge in a self defense trial.
 Certain factors are much more critical in persuading a judge or jury that self-defense was justified in your case.
 It is more likely that a jury will acquit you of simple assault or aggravated assault if some or all of the following factors exist in your case: